spxxf/EconProject/README.md

 # Project for Professor Sopher

-To run, make sure python is installed, and there is an instance of MongoDB running.
+To run, make sure python is installed, and there is an instance of MongoDB running, on my local machine I used docker for the MongoDB instance.

 Activate the virtualenv with the command:
 ```shell